steved/kubewire/README.md

 KubeWire requires access to Kubernetes (by default; `~/.kube/config`) and a deployment or statefulset to proxy traffic for and through.

-**Note*: `proxy` will modify the target resource in the cluster.
+**Note**: `proxy` will modify the target resource in the cluster.
 Only execute the command in clusters where restoration is simple (e.g. with `helm`) or changes are not destructive.

+**Note**: `proxy` requires root access to modify network resources.

 ```
-$ kw proxy deploy/hello-world
+$ sudo -E kw proxy deploy/hello-world

 2024-09-16T12:33:33.403-0700	INFO	Waiting for load balancer to be ready	{"service": "wg-hello-world", "namespace": "default"}
 2024-09-16T12:33:36.316-0700	INFO	Load balancer ready, waiting for DNS to resolve	{"hostname": "example.elb.us-west-2.amazonaws.com"}